Doonesbury by Garry Trudeau for September 11, 2011

 35. Facebook reactions 09

-smparadox about 13 years ago
+smparadox over 13 years ago

 remember thinking it was some drunken fool in a small plane when the first rumors started swirling around the office.
 Then the second plane hit, and I realized it had been timmed so everyone would already be watching to see the second, so the news would be filming the area already because of the first plane, and that was when I knew.
 I couldn’t know yet if it was someone of Faith or someone with a political ax to grind, but I knew it was one of them.
 A group of believers laying down their lives for their cause, excuse me, for their Cause.
 Another Oklahoma City, another abortion clinic bombing, another USS Liberty…